Dr Mahibur Rahman

 Like any job, there are both advantages and disadvantages to working as a salaried GP.
 Hopefully this article is a good starting point to thinking about how whether working as a salaried GP is for you.

 Dr Mahibur Rahman is the medical director of Emedica and author of GP Jobs – a Guide to Career Options in General Practice.
-He teaches on the Emedica Life after CCT: GP Survival Skills course which includes sessions on salaried GP contracts, partnerships and succeeding as a GP locum.
-It also includes practical advice and demonstrations on how to negotiate contracts.
+He teaches on the Emedica CCT+ course covering key skills for qualified GPs.
+The course includes sessions on salaried GP contracts, partnerships, succeeding as a GP locum and options for developing a portfolio GP career.
+It also includes practical advice and demonstrations on how to negotiate contracts, terms and how to find the right job.
 You can see more details at www.emedica.co.uk/cct